datasctraveller/marriagedata-analysis-dashboard1/README.md

 ## Process
 - Created pivot tables based on the analysis questions.
 - Reviewed data types, formats, missing values, and value consistency.
-- Combined all pivot tables into a single dashboard (
+- Combined all pivot tables into a single dashboard (slicers were not used).